 How you'll be numbed during the operation often depends on the type of surgery you're getting.
 Ask your anesthesiologist about your choices.

 "Local" anesthesia numbs a small part of you, "regional" works on a larger area, and "general" affects your whole body.

-You inhale some types of anesthesia, while others you get by an injection or through a vein (IV).
+You inhale some types of anesthesia, while others you get from a shot or through a vein (IV).